Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part6.md

 }
 ```

-And it differs in that we swap `context_data` if symbol that we have successfully encoded has a frequency greater than the previous one.
-If the required symbol was not found, we add symbol to `Exclusion` array and save total count of symbol in this context for the next step.
+And it differs in that we swap `context_data` if the symbol that we have successfully encoded has a frequency greater than the previous one.
+If the required symbol was not found, we add the symbol to the `Exclusion` array and save the total count of the symbol in this context for the next step.
 After that, we go down the chain of child context and encode the symbol or ESC in `getEncodeProb()`.

 ### non-binary with masked